Authorities abandon 'zero-tolerance' for immigrant families

 The boy ended up at a shelter in New York.
 When the mother contacted a social worker to speak with her son, she was told that the child was angry and didn't want to talk because he believed his mother had abandoned him.

-The mother was one of 32 parents released from federal custody while they pursue asylum cases.
+The mother was one of five parents who described their ordeals to reporters in El Paso.
 Speaking Spanish and all wearing ankle bracelets, the parents said they have not been told when they will see their sons and daughters again.

-Addressing reporters in Texas, McAleenan said he stopped sending cases of parents charged with illegally entering the country to prosecutors after President Donald Trump signed an executive order last week to cease the separations.
+Addressing reporters in Texas, McAleenan said he stopped sending cases of parents charged with illegally entering the country to prosecutors "within hours" after Trump signed an executive order last week to cease the separations.

-The commissioner and Sessions insisted that the administration's policy remains in effect, but the cases cannot be prosecuted because parents cannot be separated from their children.
-McAleenan said he is working on a plan to resume prosecutions.
+The commissioner and Sessions insisted that the administration's policy remains in effect, even though immigrant parents are no longer being prosecuted under the new guidelines McAleenan said he is working on a plan to resume prosecutions.

+"We can work on a plan where adults who bring kids across, who violate our laws, who risk their lives at the border could be prosecuted without an extended separation from their children," he said.
+"We're looking at how to implement that now."

-White House press secretary Sarah Huckabee Sanders insisted that the administration's reversal was only temporary because the government is running out of resources.
+White House press secretary Sarah Huckabee Sanders stressed that the administration's reversal was only temporary because the government is running out of resources.

 "We're going to run out of space," she said.
 "We're going to run out of resources to keep people together."